Getting your feet wet

 Being close means no cigar

 Imagine the stock rose to $54 during the 30 days of your option’s lifetime.
 You were right about the direction the stock moved.
-But since you were wrong about how far it would go within a specific time frame, you’d lose your entire investment.
+But since you were wrong about how far it would go within a specific timeframe, you’d lose your entire investment.

 Don’t get suckered in by the leverage you get from buying boatloads of short-term, out-of-the-money calls.